Personal profile

 The Working Group on Law and Popular Culture of the International Sociological Association's Research Committee on Sociology of Law (RCSL) has elected Stefan Machura as its chair.

 Stefan Machura is a board member of the Sociology of Law Section in the German Sociological Association.
-In addition, he is a board member of the (German) Association for Law and Society “Vereinigung für Recht und Gesellschaft”.
+In addition, he is a member of the extended board of the (German) Association for Law and Society “Vereinigung für Recht und Gesellschaft”.

 Since 2023, Stefan Machura is a member of the Youth Justice Board Academic Liaison Network.